Public Home | Plus Home | Main Lessons | Tantra Lessons | Public Forum | Plus Forum | Books-eBooks-AudioBooks

 Note: For the Original Internet Lessons with additions, see the AYP Easy Lessons Books.
 For the Expanded and Interactive Internet Lessons, AYP Online Books, Audiobooks and more, see AYP Plus.

-Lesson 75 - Siddhasana Living in a fountain of ecstasy
+Lesson 75 - Siddhasana - Living in a Fountain of Ecstasy (Audio)

 Okay, we are ready to move on to some more advanced yoga practices.